Dream Chronicles: Reception and influences

 Since the first release in June 2007, the series has garnered mostly positive reviews from game critics for its visuals, audio, dream-themed story, characters, and puzzles.

 Gamezebo, a casual game review site, rated the original Dream Chronicles 5/5 stars.
 Chuck Miller praised the title and said: "It's best described as a casual cousin to epic, hard-core adventures like Myst and Uru.
 A mix of fantasy and reality, its hypnotic dreamland engages you in a larger-than-life quest, a mystery that needs to be solved one puzzle at a time as the story unfolds around you. [...]
 Dream Chronicles has all the necessary ingredients of an exceptional game, one that lives up to its marketing hype.
 Art Nouveau graphics are beautifully rendered, an ethereal soundtrack helps bring the world to life, its engaging narrative draws you into the story and diverse puzzles of varying difficulty keep play interesting and challenging. [...]
 In short, solving Dream Chronicless mysteries is a thoroughly enjoyable experience".
-Dream Chronicles was honored as one of the best casual games of 2007 in the annual Top Games list by Gamezebo's editors, and won a "Zeebys" award for People's Choice for the "Best Hidden Object & Adventure Game of 2007" as well placing at number one in 2007 customer favorites by Big Fish Games.
+Dream Chronicles was honored as one of the best casual games of 2007 in the annual Top Games list by Gamezebos editors, and won a "Zeebys" award for People's Choice for the "Best Hidden Object & Adventure Game of 2007" as well placing at number one in 2007 customer favorites by Big Fish Games.

 The two sequels, Dream Chronicles 2 and The Chosen Child, enjoyed the same success on many major casual game charts and accolades from critics.

 Awem Studio praised Dream Chronicles 2: "The artwork is gorgeously dreamy, and it adds some special coloring to the entire atmosphere of mystery and enigma and is a true feature of Dream Chronicles games. ...
 The visual and sound aspects are greatly satisfying and create a real Dream World.
 Dream Chronicles 2: The Eternal Maze is one of those games that will be engraved in your memory and win over your heart".
 In July 2009, Dream Chronicles 2 was honoured with 2 awards by RealArcade, "Top Adventure Game of 2008" and "Best World Design", in their first Great Games Awards.